Datdeptrai0609/monopoly-game-project/README.md

     ./gradlew desktop:run

+Troubleshooting, if you don't have permission to run ./gradlew, try this command before run gradlew:

+    chmod +x gradlew

-Next step, move to another device to launch mobile app.
+Next step, move to another devices to launch mobile app.
 Have fun with our Monopoly Plusubtract !!! :smirk_cat:

 ### Launch Mobile App